Bell nonlocality, signal locality and unpredictability (or What Bohr could have told Einstein at Solvay had he known about Bell experiments): Experimental metaphysics

 \section{Experimental metaphysics}

-Abner Shimony (the 'S' in 'CHSH') coined the term ``experimental metaphysics'' to refer to the field of study initiated by Bell, where general metaphysical \footnote{For the physicist trained to be suspicious of philosophical terms, please note that the term 'metaphysics' does not refer to mystical concepts, but to formal and conceptual properties of sets of physical theories.
-It is a study of sets of possible physical theories, including theories which \emph{fail} to represent our physical observations, where this analysis can be illuminating in understanding those that \emph{do. }Thus the prefix 'meta'.
-Far from attempting to introduce vaguely defined concepts in physics, this field attempts to be as precise as possible in the definition of concepts which are increasingly used by physicists anyway in referring to their theories, and to extract logical and experimental consequences of those concepts. } concepts like local causality are shown to lead to experimental constraints which can be tested in the laboratory.
-In the following I will introduce the concepts of experimental metaphysics required to prove my main result.
+Abner Shimony coined the term ``experimental metaphysics'' to refer to the field of study pioneered by Bell, where general metaphysical \footnote{For the physicist trained to be suspicious of philosophical terms, note that in this context the term `metaphysics' does not refer to mysticism, but to the study of formal and empirical properties of physical theories themselves.
+(Experimental) metaphysics is to physics as metamathematics is to mathematics.
+It includes the study of sets of physical theories which \emph{fail} to represent observations, where this analysis can be illuminating in understanding those that \emph{do not}. } concepts such as ``local causality'' are shown to lead to experimental constraints which can be tested in the laboratory.
+In the following we will introduce the concepts required to prove our main result.